ilajosmanov/nonlbs/content/catalog/diamond.md

 rise: "0"
 description: |-
   Made of
-  two vintage seed sacks and two reworked shirts.
+  two vintage sacks and two reworked shirts.
   This item is one of a kind.

   How to take care